duckietown/course-CRA/modules/perception-fundamentals/docs/03-exercises/01_augmented_reality_apriltag.md

 ## Instructions {#cra-apriltag-augmented-reality-exercise-instructions}

-This exercise structure will be based on the [Augmented Reality AprilTag Repository Template](LINK_TO_THE_REPOSITORY).
-Please fork this repository into a private repository on your GitHub account.
-Inside there you will find everything you need for this exeercise, like the 3D model and the provided files.
+1. This exercise package structure will be based on the one provided by the [AprilTag Template](https://github.com/duckietown-ethz/cra1-template).
+Inside there you will find everything you need like the 3D model and the provided files.
-TODO: (VINCENZO) LINK THE CUSTOM REPO, SPECIFY WHETHER IS A TEMPLATE TO BASE THEIR REPO ON OR A REPO TO FORK AND MODIFY.

-1. In this exercise you will have to use the AprilTag library so check that it has been added in the `dependencies-py3.txt` as `dt-apriltags`.
+2. In this exercise you will have to use the AprilTag library so check that it has been added in the `dependencies-py3.txt` as `dt-apriltags`.
-2. We provided you a file called `renderClass.py`.
+3. We provided you a file called `renderClass.py`.
 Inside you will find the `Renderer` class which allows you to draw a 3D `.obj` model onto an image.
 If you are curious about how this happens, the code inside this file is a modified version of [Pygame OBJFileLoader](http://www.pygame.org/wiki/OBJFileLoader).
   The provided Renderer class contains the method `render(img, projection_matrix)`, where `img` is the image you want to project the model onto and `projection_matrix` is the 3x4 matrix that transforms the 3D model coordinates to the AprilTag reference system allowing you to project it.
   The constructor of an instance of the `Renderer` class requires the 3D model as input.
 Keep the 3D model in a directory with the path `src/models`.
 You can use the code below to correctly initialize an instance of the `Renderer` class:
       ```Python